 If You Go

-The Kouyasan mountain including the Kongobuji temple and Okuno-in is surrounded by mountains in the Wakayama prefecture.
-Wakayama is a southern part of the Kansai region including Osaka, Kyoto and Nara, and is close to the Kansai International Airport (KIX).
+The Koyasan mountain including the Kongobuji temple and Okuno-in is surrounded by mountains in Wakayama prefecture.
+Wakayama is in the southern part of the Kansai region along with Osaka, Kyoto and Nara, and is close to Kansai International Airport (KIX).

 Author Bio: Masayoshi Sakamoto(坂本正敬)is a Japanese writer and translator based in Toyama, Japan.
 He writes news and columns for a number of publications and web magazines.
 He’s also preparing to become editor in chief for a new regional online magazine, Hokuroku.